mcguinness/okta-oidc-sample/readme.md

 #### OpenID Connect with Okta Sign-In Widget

+This sample demonstrates the OpenID Connect implicit flow with the Okta Sign-In Widget

 You can find the main javascript code and html in `widget.html`

 > The Okta Sign-In Widget is currently not working and waiting for some product changes

+## Prerequisites

+1. Install [node.js and npm](https://nodejs.org/en/download/) on your developer machine
+2. Clone this Github repository to a local working directory
+3. Run `npm install` from your local working directory to install all dependencies

 ## Setup